BERnaT: Basque Encoders for Representing Natural Textual Diversity: Training Models

-\paragraph{Tokenizers.} In order to accurately represent the data on our corpora, given that the target language is morphologically rich and exhibits substantial lexical variation across domains, we train a specialized BPE tokenizer for each corpus combination, with a vocabulary size of 50k \cite{liu2019roberta}. \cref{tab:tokens_per_word} reports the token fertility~\cite{rust-etal-2021-good} of each tokenizer (denoted Tok$_{\mathrm{Standard}}$, Tok$_{\mathrm{Diverse}}$, and Tok$_{\mathrm{Both}}$) on all corpus configurations.
-Token fertility quantifies the average number of subword tokens required to represent a single word, providing insight into the tokenizer’s efficiency and its alignment with the linguistic properties of the data.
-Lower fertility values indicate more compact tokenization, reflecting a closer match between the tokenizer’s learned vocabulary and the underlying lexical structure of the corpora.
-As expected, tokenizers trained on specific corpora obtain the lowest token fertility on that corpora, with the tokenizer trained with both standard and diverse corpora obtaining the second-best token fertility values.
+To accurately represent the data on our corpora, and given that the target language is morphologically rich and exhibits substantial cross-domain lexical variation, we train a specialized BPE tokenizer for each corpus combination, with a vocabulary size of 50k \cite{liu2019roberta}. \cref{tab:tokens_per_word} reports the token fertility~\cite{rust-etal-2021-good} of each tokenizer (denoted Tok$_{\mathrm{Standard}}$, Tok$_{\mathrm{Diverse}}$, and Tok$_{\mathrm{Both}}$) across all corpus configurations.
+Token fertility measures the average number of subword tokens required to represent a single word, providing insight into the tokenizer’s efficiency and its alignment with the linguistic properties of the data.
+Lower fertility values indicate more compact tokenization, reflecting a closer match between the tokenizer’s learned vocabulary and the underlying lexical structure of the corpora. \cref{tab:tokens_per_word} shows that tokenizers trained on specific corpora obtain the lowest token fertility on that corpora, as expected, with the tokenizer trained with both standard and diverse corpora obtaining the second-best token fertility values.

 \paragraph{Fine-tuning.} For the tasks included in BasqueGLUE, we use the same training configuration and hyperparameters as in \cite{artetxe-etal-2022-corpus-robertaeuscrawl,urbizu-etal-2022-basqueglue}, except for the large models, where we halve the learning rate to reduce excessive variation across random seeds.
 For POSud, POShis-nor, and POShis, we use their respective training sets for training and evaluate on the corresponding test sets.
 All POS tasks use the same hyperparameters as those employed to fine-tune the NERC tasks in BasqueGLUE.
 For the NLI tasks, we use XNLIeu-nat and XNLIeu-var as test sets, while training on the XNLIeu training set, following the same hyperparameters as in \cite{bengoetxea-etal-2025-lost}.
 We perform three runs for each task and report the average performance along with the variation across runs.